 We all have goals in our lives, whether they are consciously written in our minds or not.
 In our daily lives, not a day goes by without us having a goal to achieve in order to move forward in our personal or professional projects.

 However, achieving your goal is not always easy.
 How many times have we sworn to take ourselves in hand physically when the good weather arrives?
 How many times have we felt guilty for having given in to our food urges?
-And typically, the process is often the same : we set a goal in mind, we are motivated and we start working, we encounter the first difficulties, we try once or twice to persevere, then we find something better to do, we get demotivated and give up...
+And typically, the process is often the same : we set ourselves a goal, we are motivated and we start working, we encounter the first difficulties, we try once or twice to persevere then we find something better to do, we become demotivated and we give up...

 Accomplishing a goal is not easy, it is even often frustrating, but it can be learned!
 Especially since setting goals in your life in the short, medium and long term is totally linked to well-being and mental health.
 It ensures you are spending your time, energy, and effort on something that matters to you.
 It allows you to live more consciously.
 In this sense, to achieve this, you must keep in mind some key factors.